Suspect dead in Texas after 8 people are killed at 3 locations in Joliet, Illinois

 The scene was just a few blocks from the busy intersection of Jefferson Street and Larkin Avenue – and also right near Ascension St. Joseph Hospital and Joliet West High School.

-Joliet police said immediately after announcing the shooting deaths that they were looking for Nance.
+Joliet police said immediately after announcing the Monday shooting deaths that they were looking for Nance.
 He was believed to have been driving a red Toyota Camry, Nance's last known address had been on the same block of Acres Road, Evans said.
-Evans said Nance knew the victims found in the two houses, and it is believed they are all related.
+Evans said Nance knew the victims found in the two houses, and it was believed they were all related.

-Meanwhile, a red Toyota Camry with the same license plate as the one associated with Nance was identified as being involved in two shootings on Sunday – one of which left a man dead.
+The bodies had been discovered by Will County Sheriff's deputies as they investigated an earlier shooting, which had left a man dead in an unincorporated area just outside Joliet proper the day before.
+The common link was the red Toyota Camry associated with Nance.

 At 4:27 p.m.
 Sunday, the Will County Sheriff's office was called to the Pheasant Run Apartments, off Pheasant Run Road in unincorporated Joliet Township, where they found a man bleeding on the ground from a gunshot wound.
 The 28-year-old man, who was originally from Nigeria and had lived in the United States for about three years, was rushed to an area hospital and died.